Climate of Hyderabad, Sindh: Seasonal climate

 Like other cities, Hyderabad has four seasons: winter, summer, autumn and spring.
-The monsoon season occurs in the Autumn.
+The monsoon season occurs in the Summer.

 Winter

 The winter season begins in the month of December and lasts till February.
 The Western Disturbance influences the winter season.
 The lowest temperature in the winter was 3.3 C, recorded on January 21, 1973.
 The highest temperature in winter was 38.2 C, recorded on February 16, 1993.
 Light to moderate showers occur in winter, which decreases the temperature further due to the Western Disturbance.
 The highest monthly rainfall in winter 106 mm was recorded in February 2003.
 The fastest rainfall in 24 hours was also recorded on 18 February 2003: 105 mm was recorded in less than 12 hours.

 Spring

 The spring season begins in March and lasts till April.
 Being a dry city, Hyderabad's spring season is almost not felt.
-The highest temperature of spring was 46 C, recorded on April 2, 2002, while the lowest 6 C was recorded on March 7, 1994.
+The highest temperature of spring was 46 C, recorded on April 2, 2002, while the lowest 6 C was recorded on March 4, 2024.
 Rains are rare in the spring season.
 The highest monthly rainfall 47.2 mm was recorded in the month of March.
 The fastest rainfall in 24 hours 46.7 mm was recorded on 2 April 1963.